 When it comes to leadership development, skills or behaviors as perceived by the people the leader is trying to influence or lead, is the most useful approach to strength building.
 That’s where a strengths-based 360 feedback assessment can be invaluable.
 Through pre-post studies, Zenger Folkman has found that leveraging the strengths in observable skills or behaviors that others see in the leader is 2 to 3 times more effective than traditional approaches.

-On January 17 and 18 I’ll be delivering Leadership Development and Coaching Skills Workshops in Toronto using Zenger Folkman’s evidence-based strength building assessment and development approaches.
+On March 2 & 3 I’ll be delivering Leadership Development and Coaching Skills Workshops in Toronto using Zenger Folkman’s evidence-based strength building assessment and development approaches.
 Click here for more information.

 As the authors of the Harvard Business Review report found, “when companies take this approach to leadership development — focusing on potential and figuring out how to help people build the competencies they need for various roles — they see results.”